 - Forgetting to tell a loved one or executor where the will is kept

-- Wording Matters: No matter how well developed your vocabulary, DIY wills often suffer from a lack of specific language relevant to probate law.
-DIY wills are often drafted using vague or easily misinterpreted language that can confuse or destroy what the will is designed to do.
+No matter how well developed your vocabulary, DIY wills often suffer from a lack of specific language relevant to probate law.
+DIY wills are often vague or use language that is easy to misinterpret.
+This can confuse or destroy what the will is designed to do.

-- Incorrect Assumptions: Contingencies (events that cannot be predicted) are as common as a cold in estate planning.
+Contingencies (events that cannot be predicted) are as common as a cold in estate planning.
 No two estates are the same, and no two wills should be drafted in the same way.
-That is why DIY wills are dangerous – they cannot address contingencies or prepare you and your loved ones for managing them.
+That is why DIY wills are dangerous.
+They cannot address contingencies or prepare you and your loved ones for managing them.

 Need Help Drafting Your Will?

 If you need help drafting or amending a will, or need one reviewed to be sure it is valid, contact Daic Law today.
-Schedule a free consultation with our Texas estate planning attorney to be sure that you are on the right track toward estate planning success.
-Call our office at (713) 808-5246, or send us an email at email@example.com to get started.
+Schedule a free consultation with our Texas estate planning attorney to be sure that you are on the right track to estate planning success.
+Call our office at 877-893-6040, or send us an email at email@example.com to get started.